rickstaa/crypto-listings-sniper/README.md

 # Crypto Listing Sniper

-A bot that watches several exchanges for new coin/token listings and within `0.3` seconds posts a Telegram/Discord message.
+This repository contains a small bot that watches exchanges for new coin/token listings and, in less than `0.3` seconds, posts a Telegram/Discord message.
 You can join [this telegram group](https://t.me/+FhGPbg270vwwNDRk) to see it in action.

 ![crypto-sniper](https://github.com/rickstaa/crypto-listings-sniper/assets/17570430/11777a75-4064-4034-932e-b3c11403a181)